Best of the Bond Market for October 4th, 2012

 Dash of Insight: The Fed just threw smart investors a fat pitch.
 Here’s how to profit – The timing is a bit different from past QE’s.
 Since everyone is busy misinterpreting the policy, bashing the Fed, and politicizing the decision, the immediate market impact has been muted.

-CNN Money: PIMCO CEO says they blew the Lehman call – We had three scenarios on the wall.
+Fortune: PIMCO CEO says they blew the Lehman call – We had three scenarios on the wall.
 Scenario one was everything would be fine.
 Lehman would be a repeat of what had happened six months earlier when JP Morgan took over Bear Sterns.
 We gave the highest probability to that scenario.

 Financial Lexicon: – Be careful following this investment professional’s advice. – If you spend enough time following the financial markets, you may be accustomed to the fact that the media likes to build up certain investors as all-knowing sages.
 But just because a person may be known as a leading figure among investors does not mean you should blindly follow that person wherever he or she may go.

 Barrons: – Bond price gains likely finished for 2012, head for highest yields. – After the third quarter saw an even further run-up in price for riskier corporate bonds, pushing yields to record lows, bond investors should not expect much more than coupon income for the rest of the year.

 Barrons: – Some investors going short in junk bond market. – It might not be time to short the junk bond market, but it might be time to consider going shorter.
 Shorter-term, that is.

 FT: – Use Emerging Market funds as safe haven. – It’s now commonplace to argue that emerging market debt is becoming a mainstream investment for many fund managers.
 But Bhanu Baweja of UBS says the consensus “massively understates what’s happening”: not only are flows into EM debt growing, as has been widely reported, but they are also changing in nature.